rasulov94/Data-Analysis-Portfolio/Business_analytics/README.md

  - Retention & Conversion calculation

-## General Conclusion
+## Overall Conclusion
-<div class="alert alert-info">The ultimate goal of our analysis was to optimize marketing expenses by calculating business metrics of Yandex.Afisha.
+<div class="alert alert-info">The ultimate goal of this analysis was to optimize marketing expenses by calculating business metrics of Yandex.Afisha.
 We were provided a datasets:<br>

 <b>`Visits` --> Server logs with data on Yandex.Afisha visits from June 2017 through May 2018</b><br>